worthyag/SixLove/reports/finalReport.md

     - For wireframing, ideation, and creating a design system.

-  - HTML, CSS / SCSS, Bootstrap, JavaScript
+  - HTML, CSS / SCSS, JavaScript

     - For styling, user interactivity, and calendar functionality.